 Office of Research Integrity

-HRPP 3.6 Full Board Amendment Policy and Procedures
+HRPP 3.6 Modifications to Approved Research Policy and Procedures

-Changes made to the informed consent or protocol must be submitted for prospective IRB review and approval except where necessary to eliminate apparent immediate hazards to subjects.
+IRB review is an ongoing process.
+Federal regulations require that IRBs have written procedures for ensuring prompt reporting to the IRB of any changes in approved research and for ensuring that such changes are not implemented without prior IRB approval, except when necessary to eliminate apparent immediate hazards to subjects.
 The IRB must be notified immediately of any changes made to protect subjects' immediate safety.

 In aspects where the MUSC IRB is being utilized by the Ralph H. Johnson VA Medical Center, both parties will abide by the agreements set forth in the current “Memorandum of Understanding Between The Ralph H. Johnson VA Medical Center And The Medical University of South Carolina Concerning Utilization of the Medical University of South Carolina’s Institutional Review Boards”.